elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 [197]

-After some discussion a vote was taken on Miss Milnor's resolution--as amended--, on the filling of vacancies in the Board of Management; and it was carried; with only 2 votes against it.
+After some discussion a vote was taken on Miss [Mary Worthington] Milnor's resolution--as amended--, on the filling of vacancies in the Board of Management; and it was carried; with only 2 votes against it.

 Mrs. Graham then made the motion to proceed to the election of Corresponding Secretary.